-In accordance with the IRWMP Proposition 84 Program Guidelines, this section addresses the 'Governance' Plan Standard, which includes the requirements shown in the following table (along with identification of the specific subsection(s) where each requirement is addressed).
+In accordance with the IRWMP Proposition 1 Program Guidelines, this section addresses the 'Governance' Plan Standard, which includes the requirements shown in the following table (along with identification of the specific subsection(s) where each requirement is addressed).

-Requirement Plan Section(s) Name of RWMG responsible for implementation of IRWMP.
-2.0, 2.1, 2.2 Description of IRWM governance structure.
+Requirement Plan Section(s) Name of RWMG and individual proponents responsible for implementation and adoption of IRWMP.
+2.0, 2.1, 2.2 Description of RWMG, including discussion of how RWMG makeup satisfies CWC §10539, and is sufficient in breadth of membership and participation to develop and implement IRWMP.
+2.2, 2.3, 2.4 Description of IRWM governance structure (including participation of Native American tribes).
 2.2 Governance addresses public outreach and involvement process.
 2.2, 2.3 Governance addresses effective decision making.
-2.4 Balanced access and opportunity for participation in IRWM process.
-2.2, 2.3 Effective communication internal and external to IRWM region.
-2.2, 2.7 Long-term implementation of IRWM Plan.
-2.6 Coordination with neighboring IRWM efforts and State/Federal agencies.
-2.7 Collaborative process used to establish plan objectives.
-2.5 Interim changes and formal changes to the IRWM Plan will be performed.
-2.6 Updating or amending the IRWM Plan.
+2.4 Governance addresses balanced access and opportunity for participation in IRWM process.
+2.2, 2.3 Governance addresses effective communication internal and external to IRWM region.
+2.2, 2.7 Governance addresses long-term implementation of IRWM Plan.
+2.6 Governance addresses coordination with neighboring IRWM efforts and State/Federal agencies.
+2.7 Governance addresses collaborative process used to establish plan objectives.
+2.5 Governance addresses interim changes and formal changes to the IRWM Plan will be performed.
+2.6 Governance addresses updating or amending the IRWM Plan.
 2.6 Publish NOI to prepare/update the plan; adopt the plan in public meeting.
 2.3, 2.6